Research Seminar "Cross-Cultural Communication in Asia"

 - Lecture 4.
-Japanese communication culture.4.1.
-Social roles and behavioral patterns in Japanese society.
+Japan and its’ business culture in the modern world.4.1.
+Place of Japan in the modern world.
 4.2.
-Peculiarities of non-verbal communication in Japan.
+Japanese international companies.
 4.3.
-Peculiarities of verbal communication in Japan.
+Foreigners in modern Japan.
 Seminar 4 1.
 Japanese person social life.
 Ways of behavior, communication and self representation in public.
 2. Attitude of Japanese person to Japanese public institutions and to public service.
 3. What does it mean to be a client in Japan?

 - Engagement in class discussions / TestLecturers evaluate students progress, including assigned readings comprehension and contribution to discussions.
 The component is calculated as an average grade achieved on all seminars.
 Accumulative marks (min – 0, max – 10) for the participation in class discussions/case-studies are released at the end of the course (before the final assessment takes place).